Microsoft Windows 10 Creators Update To Go Live On April 11

 Similar to Microsoft's Anniversary update, users participating in the Windows Insiders Program would be the first ones to lay their hands on the Creators Update.

 Users can also expect the launch of a new Windows 10 build sometime this week before the RTM build gets compiled.
 Given that the Creators Update is close to its launch, Microsoft has already started working on its next Creators Update codenamed Redstone 3.
 The official name is yet to be disclosed; however, one can expect the update to go live in Fall 2017.

 Windows 10 Creators Update Key Features?

-3D Content: Microsoft has focused on the creation of 3D content in Windows 10 Creators Update.
+3D Content: Microsoft has focused on the creation of 3D content in the Windows 10 Creators Update.
 One will be able to capture, create, view and also share 3D graphics through Paint and PowerPoint.
-Microsoft with this update will permit users to create 3D shapes in paint and share them with the world.
+With this update, Microsoft will permit users to create 3D shapes in paint and share them with the world.

-Microsoft Edge: The Edge web browser will now come with more details, amongst which native support for mixed reality, focusing on WebVR is one of its key features.
+Microsoft Edge: The Edge web browser will now come with more details, among which are native support for mixed reality, focusing on WebVR as one of its key features.
 The browser will be able to show VR content to Windows 10 users without installing any extensions or plug-ins.